-Results will be accessible on council's website: www.nrc.govt.nz
+- by accessing council's website www.nrc.govt.nz/elections - by telephoning the electoral office on 0800 922 822.

-Final result
+Final results

 Once all special votes have been validated by the Electoral Commission, a final result is able to be announced.
-This is expected late afternoon on Wednesday 17 February 2021.
+This is expected late afternoon on Thursday 13 October 2022.